thomvaill/log4brains/README.md

 Yes! <https://hub.docker.com/r/thomvaill/log4brains>

-## 📣 Beta version: your feedback is welcome!
+## 📣 Your feedback is welcome!

-At this stage, Log4brains is just a few months old and was designed only based on my needs and my past experiences with ADRs.
+I had the idea of Log4brains based on my needs and my past experiences with ADRs, but it is now constantly evolving with your precious feedback.
-But I am convinced that this project can benefit a lot of teams.
-This is why it would be precious for me to get your feedback on this beta version in order to improve it.

-To do so, you are very welcome to [create a new feedback in the Discussions](https://github.com/thomvaill/log4brains/discussions/new?category=Feedback) or to reach out to me at <thomvaill@bluebricks.dev>.
+You are very welcome to [create a new feedback in the Discussions](https://github.com/thomvaill/log4brains/discussions/new?category=Feedback) or to reach out to me at <thomvaill@bluebricks.dev>.
 Thanks a lot 🙏

-Disclaimer: during the beta, some releases can introduce breaking changes without any warning.

-Compatibility issues: the project is heavily tested on Ubuntu / Google Chrome environments; It should also work on Windows, macOS and other browsers, but since this is a beta version, some bugs can occur.
-Please raise an issue if you encounter some!

 ## Contributing